 Windows Settings pane should look similar to the image below.
 In Windows Settings, click Windows Updates, and select Windows Insider Program on the right pane of your screen shown in the image below.

-On the Insider Program settings pane, expand the tile for Stop getting preview builds, then toggle the button to the On position to unenroll your device from the program.
+Expand the tile for Stop getting preview builds on the Insider Program settings pane, then toggle the button to the On position to unenroll your device from the program.